 Survival rates tell you what part of people with the same type and stage of cancer are still alive a certain amount of time (usually 5 years) after they were diagnosed.
 These numbers can’t tell you how long you will live, but they may help give you a better understanding about how likely it is that your treatment will be successful.
-Some people will want to know the survival rates for their cancer type and stage, and some people won’t.
-If you don’t want to know, you don’t have to.

 What is a 5-year survival rate?